Shtivi/RDR2-Duels/README.md

 ### Features
 - Much inspired by the real duels in the game.
-- Adds an option to duel any npc.
+- Adds an option to duel any npc who has a sidearm.
 - Customizable settings.
 - Cinematic duels, converstaions, animations and sound effects.
 - Controller friendly.
+- NPCs decides whether to accept, reject or flee to your duel challenges based on their combat abilities.

 ### Installation:
 - Download and install AB's ScripthookRDR2: http://www.dev-c.com/rdr2/scripthookrdr2/